grafana/agent/docs/sources/flow/reference/components/otelcol.auth.sigv4.md

 ## Examples

+### Inferring the "region" and "service" from an "aps-workspaces" exporter endpoint

-In the example below the exporter endpoint starts with `aps-workspaces`.
+In this example the exporter endpoint starts with `aps-workspaces`.
 Hence `service` is inferred to be `aps` and `region` is inferred to be `us-east-1`.

 ```river